jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Automated checking is possibel
 - Handwriting is bad -> what are the consequences?
 Only time?
 Unfairness rises?!
 - GUI support is possible, why do we need it?

--->
+TD:
+- put in citation about effects of handwriting on grading -->

 Checking an exam for correctness is one of the most time-consuming process in conducting an exam.
 Moving away from paper can reduce this time drastically making use of two things: First, some question types, such as multiple choice, true or false can be automatically checked.
 This is an immediate improvement over correcting these questions by hand.
 Second, as exam answers are available in digital text reading and checking answers is easier.
 Answers must not be deciphered, correction of exams can be done faster.